ferrondw/portfolio/projects/custom-volume-overrides.md

----
-Custom Volume Overrides
-A collection of shader graph effects made to work with URP Volumes
----

 # Pixel Transition

 Every good game needs a fancy transition!
 So I thought about what kind of transition would be cool, and then the idea struck.
 What if the whole screen slowly pixelates and then goes to black?